Our structure involves two membership categories:

 2. Reps

 Where other groups have their core, trustees, board of directors etc., VVI has its group of ‘reps’.
-VVI currently has twelve reps.
+VVI currently has fifteen reps.
 Being a rep involves one or all of the following roles:

 - Representing VVI in consultations with statutory bodies (e.g., local government PPNs and service providers).